 3. Public interest

-We have representatives on over 60 different external professional and trade committees and groups, including ones organised by the Association of Consulting Actuaries, the Institute and Faculty of Actuaries, and the Society of Pension Consultants.
+We have representatives on over 60 different external professional and trade committees and groups, including ones organised by the Association of Consulting Actuaries, the Institute and Faculty of Actuaries, and the Society of Pension Professionals.
 In this way, we share our knowledge and expertise with others in our industry, contributing to policy development and the public interest.

 In 2016, LCP became one of the first actuarial firms to be accredited under the Quality Assurance Scheme (QAS), awarded by the Institute and Faculty of Actuaries (IFoA).
 The QAS accreditation ensures that appropriate quality assurance policies and processes are in place and that they are embedded into an organisation’s culture.
 Read here to find out more about the QAS.